NCAR/python-tutorial/source/tutorials/yourfirst.rst

    Do the two values differ?
 The :code:`math.log10(x)` function is considered to be more accurate than :code:`math.log(x, 10)`\.
    Similarly :code:`math.log2(x)` is more accurate than :code:`math.log(x, 2)`\.

-9. Let's cover some :code:`math` trigonometry examples!
+9. Let's cover some :python:`math` trigonometry examples!

    The math symbol :math:`\pi` is an irrational number (like *e*) that is approximately :math:`\frac{22}{7}` or 3.14159.
-   We can access the most accurate :code:`float` version of this number (depending on your C compiler), with :python:`math.pi`\.
+   We can access the most accurate :python:`float` version of this number (depending on your C compiler), with :python:`math.pi`\.

    Say we wanted to convert a number from 60 degrees to radians.
 We have two options: